gregmsanderson/fly-hello-laravel/README.md

 1. a `Dockerfile`
 2. a `.dockerignore`
-3. a `/docker` folder which contains configuration files for PHP, nginx, and supervisor (that keeps nginx and PHP running)
+3. a `/docker` folder which contains configuration files for PHP, nginx, and supervisor
-4. a `fly.toml` file to tell Fly what type of application you have (its port, protocol, and so on).
-Fly can generate one for you, however we can provide our own containing the environment variables we know that we'll need
+4. a `fly.toml` that tells Fly what type of application you have (its port, protocol, and so on).
+Fly can generate this for you, however we can provide our own containing the environment variables we know that we'll need

 You can just copy the files we've provided (adjusting each file depending upon your application's requirements).
 And then skip ahead to **Add a fly.toml** below.